Marie Cox, employment law solicitor at Tollers LLP, answers key questions about written statements of employment

 What should a written statement of employment include?

-Name of employer and employee; job title; main duties; place of work; start date [period of employment, if job is not permanent]; salary; hours of work and times; holiday entitlement; sickness absence policy and sick pay entitlement; pension information; notice required; whether collective agreements apply; and summary of your grievance and disciplinary procedures.
-If your employee is required to work beyond the UK, further particulars need to be included.
+Name of employer and employee; job title; main duties; place of work; start date; period of employment, if job is not permanent; salary; hours of work and times; holiday entitlement; sickness absence policy and sick pay entitlement; pension information; notice required; whether collective agreements apply; and summary of your grievance and disciplinary procedures.
+If your employee is required to work outside the UK, further particulars need to be included.

 Do I have to include information about dismissal and my D&G procedures?